Hot milk and coffee cake

 - Easy

-To prepare your warm coffee biscuit, start by putting the milk in a saucepan over medium heat 1.
+To prepare your Hot Coffee Cookie Drink, start by putting the milk in a saucepan over medium heat 1.
 When it is hot, add the Nescafé and dissolve it well 2, stirring with a whisk 3.

 At this point, add the biscuits 4 and let them dissolve while continuing to stir.
 Once they are blended, use a hand blender to mix the mixture so there are no lumps 5.
 Set the biscuit mixture aside and prepare the cream: in a bowl, pour the cold cream and add the powdered sugar, whip with an electric whisk 6.